BenjaminPetry/React-Frontend-Util/README.md

 This repository contains react components representing my design system.

-## Disclaimer
-This software is provided on an "AS IS" BASIS, without warranties or conditions of any kind, either express or implied.
+**IMPORTANT: This software is provided on an "AS IS" BASIS, without warranties or conditions of any kind, either express or implied.**

 ## Setup